Solar Incentive Changes in 2026: What Wisconsin Homeowners Can Do Now

 More importantly, solar in Wisconsin does not only work when incentives are perfect.

 The deeper argument for solar is that every kilowatt-hour your system produces is a tax-free reduction in future utility spending.
-That is what makes solar different from a lot of other home upgrades.
+That is what makes solar different from many other home upgrades.
 New countertops do not pay you back.
 A prettier front door does not reduce your monthly overhead.
 Solar can.

 There is also a financing angle that often gets overlooked.
 For homeowners who are not paying cash, home equity loans or HELOCs can be one of the more efficient ways to fund a solar project.
 When used for qualified home improvements, the interest is tax-deductible, which can materially improve the effective cost of financing.
 Combined with stabilizing interest rates, this is why the “cost of doing nothing” can quietly become higher than a well-structured solar payment over time.